thruthesky/fireflutter/docs/english/dynamic_link.md

 If the app is not installed in the an HTML will show in the browser.
 This can redirect to app store or play store depending on the device.

-Set up the following:

-1. appStoreUrl - This is the link to the appstore.
-2. playStoreUrl - This is the link to the playstore.
-3. urlScheme - This is the scheme used to open the app.
-This is for Custom URL Scheme (for iOS) and deep link (for Android).
-4. html - You can provide your own custom HTML.

 This is the default value of HTML:

 ```html